Dwyanelittle64c/OSDR-GS/README.md

 # Coming soon...

-This repository contains the core implementation and supplementary materials for the paper.
+This repository contains the core implementation and supplementary materials for the paper. <br>
 Training scripts and datasets will be released after publication.